itspanicky/Terrace-Chat/README.md

  #### Additional features.
 * Upon user creation - If there is a room that is missing a certain gender.
 Join that one instead if you are that gender.
 * Chat Rooms will expire over time.
+* Users will have the option to choose to join a preexisting group or join a new one.